statsmaths/stat209/_notes/class10-viz-layers.md

 ### Practice

-For today's class, we will work on lab10:
+For today's class, we will work on:
 <a href="https://raw.githubusercontent.com/statsmaths/stat209/master/labs/lab10.Rmd" download="lab10.Rmd" target="_blank">lab10.Rmd</a>.

 Upload your script (no need to include the HTML file) to GitHub ahead of the